damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

    ```
-  Metadata:

-  - Imposed constraints on the product:
+  Documentation of imposed constraints on the productcontain:

    - Constraint 1:...
    - Constraint 2:...
    - Constraint 3:...
    - ...
   ```

 ## **5. Requirement**